 - 1. Office visit services provided by a non-network provider. - 2.
-Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
-Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.
+Prescription drugs provided or administered by a physician or other provider, except those prescription drugs that meet the definition of "professionally administered prescription drugs."
+Coverage for "professionally administered prescription drugs" is as described under Professionally Administered Prescription Drugs.
+Coverage for prescription drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.

-Q. Organ and Bone Marrow Transplants and Other Complex Health Conditions
+R. Organ and Bone Marrow Transplants and Other Complex Health Conditions